NCX-Programming/RNGTool/README.md

 ### Marbles
 Generate up to 5 random letters using marbles.
 Marble icons are shown with the letter on them.
 ## System Requirements
-- Mac: At least macOS 11.3 or higher
+- Mac: At least macOS 12.4 or higher
 - iOS Device: At least iOS/iPadOS 15.0 or higher
-- Apple Watch: Any watch that is up to date and paired to a phone supported by RNGTool
+- Apple Watch: At least watchOS 8.3 or higher

 ## Installation (macOS, stable)
 First, head to [the releases](https://github.com/NCX-Programming/RNGTool/releases) and download the latest DMG.
 Mount it and move `RNGTool.app` to your Applications folder like any other program.
 To get around the build not being signed, you'll need to go into your Applications folder and Right Click > Open the first time you install and after any updates to allow it past Gatekeeper.